shshshshshan/ZendeskToolkit/README.md

     - Delete all contents of **backup.json** and replace it with a pair of square brackets
     - Run the **Backup Tickets** action again to restore the contents

+- Check if your Zendesk account enabled the API integration using email and password:
+    - Go to the admin center of your administration
+    - Click on the search bar on the left sidebar of the admin center.
+    - Search for **Zendesk API** and click on the result.
+    - Under **Settings**, check if **Password access** is enabled.
+    - Enable this toggle button if disabled.
+    - Make sure to disable this setting once you're done using with **Zendesk Toolkit**

 ## Feedback

 - Have questions?
 Contact us at: [leomedalla1986@gmail.com](), [shnmyklsnc@gmail.com]()